 Walking over uneven ground or uneven pavements can lead to unexpected ankle injuries.

 Wearing high heels can not only strain the tendons in ankles but can also be the cause of twisted ankles as the wearer is, due to an altered centre of gravity, less stable.
 Loose fitting sandals or clogs can also be the cause of ankle injuries.

 Ankles can suffer severe damage in car crashes due to the trauma caused by a sudden impact.

-Ankle injuries can have a serious detrimental effect on our lives and so many everyday tasks that we take for granted like just walking about your house, can become a real problem.
+Ankle injuries can have a seriously detrimental effect on our lives and so many everyday tasks that we take for granted like just walking about your house can become a real problem.
 If the cause of that injury is due to the negligence of another you could be entitled to make a claim for compensation.
 To find out more and for professional and impartial advice from the outset, get in touch with Cute Injury: